digideskio/boscode-learn/codecademy-tasks.md

 Use boscode.display to print out the new value of the variable myNumber.

 Check to see if your program is correct.

+2) In your cloud 9 workspace edit the file  `/home/ubuntu/workspace/code/codecademy-tasks/08/pseudocode.txt`.

+In this file write your javascript solution as pseudocode.

 ___